igornazarenko434/hebrew-idioms-figurative-literal-classifier/README.md

 - **Key Insight:** Hebrew-specific models consistently outperformed multilingual models
 - **Analysis:** Attention visualizations confirmed better contextual handling of idiomatic cues

+## 📄 Read the full report
+For detailed methodology, experiments, and analysis, see the Final Project Report (pdf) attached as part of the repository.

 ## 👥 Collaboration
 This project was developed in collaboration with
 Yuval Amit – co-author of the original implementation and joint contributor to dataset creation, model fine-tuning, and analysis.

 Original repository: [(https://github.com/igornazarenko434/hebrew-idioms-figurative-literal-classifier/edit/main/README.md)]